 First, I wash the shears to remove any particulate matter; I usually spray/scrub as needed with Physan 2o in the sink.
 Second, I soak the shears in 1M NaOH, for five minutes (or more).
 A one molar solution of NaOH is produced by dissolving NaOH (lye) granules at a concentration of 40g/L. 300mL of solution adequately covers my shears.
 I purchased a one pound bag of food-grade lye and weigh the appropriate quantity with a small kitchen scale.

-Next, I dip the shears in a beaker of plain water.
+Next, I rinse the shears in the sink.
 They are then immersed in a 2% solution of Virkon S disinfectant for another five minutes.

 Virkon S is widely used in agriculture and veterinary applications, and available in small to enormous quantities (think washing down a dairy operation).
 The more you buy, the cheaper it gets.
 However, you can buy a small container of pre-measured tablets for about $20, which lasts me for about 6-8 months.
 One tablet in 250mL of water produces a 2% solution.
 The solution lasts about 7-10 days, fading from bright yellow.
 I replace the solution weekly, and always before a large repotting project.

-Finally, I dip the shears in water again to rinse, and place them in an empty beaker to dry.
+Finally, I rinse the shears again, and place them in an empty beaker to dry.
 Unlike flaming, I have not noticed any degradation of the blade or rusting from the NaOH and Virkon S disinfection process.